-As an expert in care of the elderly, Dr. Levine assists a diverse group of clients to improve medical care, decrease adverse outcomes such as pressure ulcers, and understand the complex interaction between illness and the health care system.
-Specific consulting assignments have included:
+Dr. Levine assists a diverse group of organizations and clients to improve medical care, decrease adverse outcomes such as pressure ulcers, and understand the complex interaction between illness and the health care system.

 Assist the Centers for Medicare and Medicaid Services (CMS) in the roll-out of revised MDS 3.0.
 Dr. Levine introduced revised Section M: Skin Condition to an audience that consisted of representatives from nursing homes across America.
-To view the YouTube educational session which included pressure ulcer assessment and staging click here.

 Maximize the quality of care delivered to elderly patients with wounds.
 Dr. Levine was asked to assist with developing a state-wide program to improve wound care in nursing homes.